digismoothie/shopify-admin-web-vitals-logger/README.md

 **Note:** Make sure the Shopify App Bridge is correctly installed and configured in your Shopify app, as this extension relies on the data provided by it.

+**Note:** CLS is reported only on visibilitychange event.
+You need to switch tabs or something like that in order to see the value.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.